Matrix denoising for weighted loss functions and heterogeneous signals: Applications of weighted denoising

 \subsubsection{Estimating $\S$ and $\T$}

-The signal/noise decomposition $\Y = \X + \N$ is obviously not well-defined unless the user possesses some additional knowledge about the noise matrix $\N = \S^{1/2} \G \T^{1/2}$; without some structural assumptions on the noise statistics, the user cannot know whether variability along a given vector is attributable to noise or signal.
-While Algorithm \ref{alg-hetero} assumes knowledge of $\S$ and $\T$, in certain applications it may be unrealistic to assume that these matrices are fully specified a priori.
-While a detailed treatment of this problem is outside the scope of this paper, we observe that in the large $p$, large $n$ asymptotic limit, the matrices $\S = \S_p$ and $\T = \T_n$ may be replaced by estimators $\what \S = \what \S_p $ and $\what \T = \what \T_n$ consistent in operator norm; that is,
+The signal/noise decomposition $\Y = \X + \N$ is obviously not well-defined unless the user possesses some additional knowledge about the noise matrix $\N = \S^{1/2} \G \T^{1/2}$.
+While a detailed treatment of this problem is outside the scope of this paper, we observe that in the large $p$, large $n$ asymptotic limit, the matrices $\S = \S_p$ and $\T = \T_n$ may be replaced by estimators $\what \S = \what \S_p $ and $\what \T = \what \T_n$ consistent in operator norm; that is, almost surely